rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent/recursive-ascent.md

 ## The Action and Goto Table

 Now that we have the state machine, we can translate it into the parse table.
 A transition between states represents a shift action.
 Items with a dot at the end represent reduce actions.
 The parse table consists of two parts, the action table and the goto table.
 The action table tells the parser whether to shift or to reduce based on a lookahead terminal.
-The goto table tells the parser which state to go to given a non-terminal.
+The goto table tells the parser which state to go to, given a non-terminal.
 Here's what the action and goto table looks like for our grammar:

 {% table %}